The best places to buy seeds online

 If you are looking for recommended, locally suited, unusual cultivars of flowers and vegetables, try researching community seed swapping events.
 These are a great opportunity to meet other growers, hear first-hand of growing experiences and discover new favourites.

 And finally, a word for the wonder of seeds and the biodiversity they represent.
-The Millennium Seed Bank, at Wakehurst Place in Sussex, is Kew’s project to conserve 25 per cent of the world’s seeds by 2020 to ensure against future extinction.
+The Millennium Seed Bank, at Wakehurst Place in Sussex, is Kew’s project to conserve 25 per cent of the world’s seeds to ensure against future extinction.
 See the website to find out more and discover the amazing science behind seeds.